Jintram/pipeline_tau-from-uniformimage/readme.md

 The following columns need to be defined in the metadata file:

 - **Analysis_ID:** A string that is used later to give output files and dirs a recognizable name.
+Only the first row is used to read this value.
 - **Datadir File:** Directory with data, potentially with subdirectories, which can be defined per sample in the subdir column.
 - **Sample:** Sample name, used in plots for identification
 - **File:** Tif filename for this sample, without the .tif extension. (.tif extensions are assumed though.)